infant-cognition-tampere/drop/README.md

 * aois: list of lists of four elements [x1, x2, y1, y2]
 * permutations: list of lists of order keys that are permuted with the same permutation

+Trial consists of phases which last for a fixed time or until a data condition is met. "trial" is a list of JSON-dicts that contain keywords.
+The possible keywords for phase-level are:

+* duration: length of the phase in milliseconds [required]
+* tag: phase identifier [required]
+* extratags: additional tags for this phase
+* stimuli: a list of dicts of stimuli to be played, defined later [required]

+The possible keywords for stimuli-level are:

+* type:"image", "movie" or "sound" [required]
+* id: number or string of the order - corresponds the stimulus position in the stimulus list of type [required]
+* aoi: number or string of order representing aoi list position [required if image or movie]
+* move: similar to aoi, but where the image is moved during the phase
+* pulsate: pulsation factor: image oscillates at rate 1/pulsate between aoi and move(aoi)
+* rotate: rotation speed 1/rotation flips on second, negative for other direction

 #### Example experiment